 For this reason both parties can benefit from a neutral third party who understands how agencies work and can assess their progress if the brand is unable to see the full picture.
+Recently, our CEO Stacy Jones sat down to chat with a strategic marketing expert to help shed some light on the topic.
 In this blog post, Hollywood Branded examines how brands can benefit from a consultant dedicated to managing agency relationships from the expertise and experience of Suzanne Brown.

 A Little Background On Suzanne

 Suzanne has over 18 years of experience in working in strategic marketing.
+At OKSuzi marketing, Suzanne specializes in business plan research and development, targeting market agency research and analysis.
+She is a business consultant who helps seasoned entrepreneurs with the high level marketing challenges in large companies work better with their marketing agencies.
 She is a business consultant who helps seasoned entrepreneurs with the high level marketing challenges in large companies work better with their marketing agencies.
 Suzanne has taught workshops at large companies, organizations, and educational institutions.

 She has experience as an integrated marketer on well-known Fortune 500 clients at large agencies in Austin, New York, Chicago, and Miami.
 And for the past six years, Suzanne has been able to apply big business knowledge to smaller clients' needs.
 She's also given a TED Talk and is award-winning and best-selling author.